Luigi018/Cloud-Project/README.md

     python3 client.py

 To test it on your project, modify the service account in the JSON file, along with the project_id, subscription_id, cloud_id, and api_key (for Elasticsearch) in the server configuration.
 In the client configuration, only change the project_id and topic_id.

+For more details, please read Relazione.pdf or translate it if you're not italian.